simplyedwin/tgc-codeinstitute-project-4/README.md

 ## Frontend

 ### UX
 Realization of this project depends on the availability of users and technologies.
-Users would be moviegoers or moive reviewers who wants to share different types of movie they have watched.
+Users would be indoor plant enthusiast or someone who is looking to "greenify" their home due to prolong working from home.
 This application should fulfill their following needs:

-- "I want to have different ways to filter for a particular movie information."
+- "I want my room to be more greenery."
-- "I want to know what type of movie which I have just watched."
+- "I want to purchase some plant from online ."
 - "I want to share and add this old movie info to somewhere for others to know."
 - "I want to edit and delete movie info which is wrong."
 - "I want to know which movies this particular actor/director is casted in."

-By using front-end and back-end technologies such as bootstrap, flask, the user's needs can be achieved.<br/>
+By using front-end and back-end technologies such as bootstrap, django, the user's needs can be achieved.<br/>

 The minimalist design approach on the styling of the appliation is to allow the content to stand out and be the focal point.
 Each buttons are designed and styled in a similar fashion to allow ease of recognizing interactive features on the application.